Satisfyer Pro 4 Couples Review: Wearable Suction Vibrator for Intercourse

 Yeah, the clitoral suction nozzle aligns with my clitoris, but that's because the distance between my clitoris and vagina is fairly average at 1 inch.
 Unless you've measured and know your clit-vag gap is the same, you can't know whether the Satisfyer Pro 4 Couples will align correctly.

-you could get a handheld Womanizer Starlet.
 You have way better options, like the We-Vibe Melt, Dame Aer, and Satisfyer Curvy 3+.
-They're, non-intrusive, and it doesn't matter how big your C‑V gap is.
+They're, non-intrusive, and if you're holding and directing the toy externally without the internal portion, it doesn't matter how big your C‑V gap is.

 See my mega-guide to best clitoral air pulse toys for more details.
 Among other factors, it'll help you decide which one is the best for pairing with intercourse.

 Most of all, you can point the handle away from your vagina.
 With the Starlet, it'd at least be achievable for my boyfriend and me to position without discomfort.

 The More Things a Sex Toy Tries to Do at Once, the More Likely It Is to Fail

 In order for a rabbit-style vibrator to be successful, the user would have to enjoy:

 - the internal arm — shape and size

 - the external arm — vibration strength, flexibility, tip shape

 - the relationship between the two arms — distance and angle